Index

 We must set these settings directly in the settings.json file because some settings cannot be set from a client.
 Most other settings can be set from a client.
 Using a separate incomplete directory in a hidden directory has the advantage that users cannot manipulate the downloads before they are complete.
 The daemon will move a download to the normal download directory as soon as a download is complete without any interruptions to upload peers.

-When these settings are done, start the daemon again and add it to /etc/rc.conf.
+When these settings are done, start the daemon again and add the following line to /etc/rc.d/rc.local:

 Web interface.